elishman01/localNewsEventApp/README.md

 # localNewsEventApp
-local news on the county
+local news in the county